babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 **Word2Vec:** word2vec [[8]](#references) is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
 Word2vec is a shallow, two-layer Artificial Neural Network that processes text by converting them into numeric "vectorized" words.
 It’s input is a large word corpus and output a vector space, usually hundreds of dimensions, with each unique word in the corpus represented with that vector space generated.
 It is used to reconstruct linguistic contexts of words into numbers.
 Word vectors are positioned in the vector space in such a way that the words that share common contexts are located in close proximity to one another in that multidimensional space, in layman terms the words that almost mean the same will be placed together.

 There are two methods for learning representations of words in word2vec:
-- Continuous bag-of-words model: predicts the middle word based on surrounding context words.
+- <b>Continuous bag-of-words model:</b> predicts the middle word based on surrounding context words.
 The context consists of a few words before and after the current (middle) word.
 This architecture is called a bag-of-words model as the order of words in the context is not important.
-- Continuous skip-gram model: predicts words within a certain range before and after the current word in the same sentence.
+- <b>Continuous skip-gram model:<b> predicts words within a certain range before and after the current word in the same sentence.

 We will not explain in detail the other ML-based approaches for transforming texts.